What Musicians Should Know about Copyright

-- When you plan to use someone else’s work, for example when recording a cover song, always compare all of your intended uses with the exclusive rights of copyright and make sure you are lawfully engaging in each use.
+- When you plan to use someone else’s work, for example when recording a cover song, always compare all of your intended uses with the rights of the other work's rightsholder and make sure you are lawfully engaging in each use.

 - Trying and failing to contact the rights holder is not a substitution for permission.
 Copyright owners often have representatives in charge of licensing their works and certain types of uses of their works.
 This might be, for example, a music publisher or performing rights organization.

 If Your Work Is Used Unlawfully

-If your work is used unlawfully, without your permission and not under a statutory limitation, it is your right to pursue legal action.
-However you do need to register your work with the Copyright Office before bringing an infringement lawsuit for your work in the United States.
-And if you want to pursue statutory damages or attorneys’ fees in that lawsuit, you have to register within a certain amount of time.
-In other words, you need to have your registration if, for example, you take someone to court for using your work without your permission, and you want to try to have your attorneys’ fees covered or pursue certain other types of compensation.
+It is your right to pursue legal action if your work is used unlawfully, without your permission and not under a statutory exception or limitation like fair use.
+However, if your work is a U.S. work, you do need to register your work with the Copyright Office before bringing an infringement lawsuit in federal court.
+Also, if you take someone to court for using your work without your permission, and you want to try to have your attorneys’ fees covered or pursue certain other types of compensation (called statutory damages), the timing of your registration matters.
+See Circular 1 for more on that.

-The MMA updates the way musical works rightsholders are paid royalties when their work is played online via interactive streaming services, effective January 1, 2021.
-If a digital music provider has taken out a blanket statutory license, to get paid, you (or your publisher or administrator) will need to register your information with the Mechanical Licensing Collective (The MLC) via their online claiming portal.
+Musicians should also be aware of the Music Modernization Act.
+Starting on January 1, 2021, the MMA updated the way musical work rightsholders are paid royalties, including when their work is played online via interactive streaming services.
+To get paid by digital music providers that use the MMA’s blanket license, you will need to register your information with the Mechanical Licensing Collective (The MLC) via their online claiming portal.
+If you have a publisher or administrator, they should register for you.
 Please note, this is not a replacement for copyright registration.
 To ensure that you are due a royalty for non-digital uses of your musical works, such as for pressing vinyl records or CDs, you must be identified in the registration or other public records of the Copyright Office.
 You can read more about the MMA here.